BodonFerenc/BodonFerenc.github.io/_posts/2023-09-08-Productivity-Tip_2_qcon.md

 `qcon` hangs till the results are returned.
 [Geo's con](https://github.com/geocar/con) command is asynchronous, allowing you to start typing your next lengthy command immediately without waiting for the results of the previous commands.

 kdb+ developers often find it frustrating that the q console lacks support for multi-line commands.
 Overwriting a multi-line function is a typical practice during development or root cause investigation.
 Another exciting `qcon` replica is [qcon2.sh](https://github.com/patmok/qcon2), which supports sending multi-line commands.
-You need to type `p)` (that has nothing to do with the [ANSI SQL kdb+](https://code.kx.com/insights/1.7/core/sql.html) interface) and can past a multi-line command.
+You need to type `p)` (that has nothing to do with [embedPy's promopt](https://github.com/KxSystems/embedPy)) and can past a multi-line command.